stats60/stats60.github.io/prospectus/index.md

 **Quizzes**:  You will complete a series of online activities to assess your learning of the important concepts and skills for the previous week.
 These will be announced in due time and will be due a week after they are released.

-**Problem Sessions**: Section attendance is mandatory.
-If you are unable to attend your assigned section on a given week, you may attend a different section with permission from both section leaders.
-Requests to attend an alternate section should be made at least 24 hours in advance.
-Sections will be "labs" in which you can work together on your problem sets and projects with scaffolding from TAs.
+**Problem Sessions**: The Wednesday session is dedicated to problem sessions and programming labs.
+Live attendance is highly recommended as it will give you a chance to interact with the section leader.
+The tools and techniques taught in labs will be essential for your final project.

 **Grade disputes**:  Students must wait 24 hours after receiving a grade before they can dispute it, after which disputes must be received within 7 days of receipt of the grade.
 Grade disputes must be submitted to the instructional team on Gradescope.